Urigo/angular-meteor/README.md

     {{> foo}}

-Templates will also be added to the $templateCache of the <code>ngmeteor</code> angular module.
+Templates will also be added to the $templateCache of the ngMeteor angular module.
 To invoke the template in AngularJS you could use ng-view and specify the template in the $templateCache when defining your routes using the $routeProvider or your could use the ng-template directive to render your template like this:

     <ANY ng-template="foo"></ANY>